muness/eligible-CSharp/README.md

 C# bindings for Eligible APIs (https://eligible.com)

 #### Documentation
-Eligible is built for developers needing HIPAA compliant connectivity to health insurance companies.
+Eligible is built for HIPAA compliant connectivity to health insurance companies.
 > **Important:** You can request an account at https://eligible.com/request-access

 Refer to https://eligible.com/rest for full documentation on Eligible APIs, their request parameters and expected response formats.